Ketone Bodies (Blood)

 What is this test?

-This blood test measures ketones, a byproduct of digestion, in your blood.
-When you
+This blood test measures ketones, a byproduct of fat metabolism, in the blood.
+When

-have a high level of ketones in your blood, it's called diabetic ketoacidosis (DKA).
+you have type 1 diabetes with a high level of ketones in your blood, it's called diabetic

-DKA is a complication of diabetes that can be fatal if it's not treated.
+ketoacidosis (DKA).
+DKA is a complication of diabetes that can be fatal if it's not

-When you have diabetes, your body doesn't make enough insulin, a hormone that regulates
+When you have type 1 diabetes, your body doesn't make enough insulin, a hormone that

-the metabolism of fat and carbohydrates.
-Or it can't properly use insulin to break
+regulates the metabolism of fat and carbohydrates.
+Or your body can't properly use

 Why do I need this test?

-You might have this test if you have symptoms of DKA.
+You may have this test if you have symptoms of DKA.
 These include extreme thirst,

 tiredness, vomiting, trouble breathing, a fruity odor on your breath, high blood sugar